 In the past year, our major partners have made a significant investment to advance Goodwill’s work in local communities.
 We’re proud to celebrate and recognize their impact.

-Since 2001, the Annie E. Casey Foundation has stimulated family strengthening and financial wellness across the Goodwill network through an annual recognition program for Goodwill agencies that demonstrate leadership commitment to financial wellness throughout their organizations.
+Since 2001, the Annie E. Casey Foundation has provided annual support for Goodwill family strengthening and financial wellness across the Goodwill network.
+In recent years its contributions to Goodwill have supported youth career development and inclusion, diversity and equity initiatives.
 The Annie E. Casey Foundation is a lead investor in the job creation loan fund operated by Goodwill Mission and Job Creation Services, Inc. This investment is supporting expansion of the Goodwill social enterprise to create jobs and sustainably fund Goodwill’s mission.

 The Goodwill partnership with AT&T was established in 2011 with the goal of providing both Goodwill agencies and their employees with savings on AT&T’s portfolio of products and services, which include a variety of mobility services, devices and applications.
 Known for having the nation’s fastest and most reliable 4G LTE network, AT&T was critical in the development of the Goodwill locations mobile app for iPhone and Android.